ChongXern/tp/docs/UserGuide.md

 2. Download the latest version of `FinTrack.jar` from [here].
 3. Copy the file to the folder you want to use as the home folder for your FinTrack app.
 4. Open a command terminal, navigate to the folder containing the jar file, and run the command `java -jar FinTrack.jar` to run the application.
 5. Upon starting FinTrack, you will first be prompted to type the username and password.
-The username is **Bob** and the password is **password**.
+The username is **Bob** and the password is **password**

 ## Features